top of page

 Communication

 Parent communication is an essential component to student success.
-Parents receive communication from their SGS teacher and their corresponding campus every week regarding class updates and school events.
-Parents/guardians also receive weekly progress reports of their student's work in Edgenuity.
+Parents receive weekly updates from their corresponding campus (Selma or LFP) regarding school news and events.
+Parents/guardians also may choose to receive daily or weekly progress reports of their student's work in Edgenuity.

 Larchmont Charter uses ParentSquare as its main communication hub throughout all campuses.
 Parents are encouraged to download the ParentSquare mobile app to interact with teachers and staff, fill out electronic forms, and download information that is unique to the SGS program.
 Students, grades 6-12, may also download the StudentSquare app to easily interact with their teachers, access downloadable homework files and stay in touch with events on campus.
 Although not required, families who choose to opt out of registering on ParentSquare will still receive communication from LCS, but cannot interact with signups, electronic signature capabilities, view their progress reports digitally, etc.